ibm-cloud-docs/account/acct-getstart-tutorial.md

   {: note}

 2. Select **Verify** on the **Verification is required** screen to set up MFA with an authenticator app.
-3. Select **Setup your authenticator app** to get a one-time code sent to your email to continue setting up the authenticator app.
+3. Select **Setup your authenticator app** to get a one-time passcode sent to your email to continue setting up the authenticator app.
 4. Select **Verify**.
 5. Scan the bar code with your app, or click **Can't scan the bar code?** to enter a provided key.
 6. Click **Continue** to enter your code.